Efficient Inference for Large Vision-Language Models: Bottlenecks, Techniques, and Prospects¶

 TL;DR¶

-This paper proposes a systematic taxonomy for efficient inference in large vision-language models (LVLMs), analyzing bottlenecks across an encode–prefill–decode three-stage pipeline.
-It identifies a systemic efficiency barrier caused by visual token dominance and presents a comprehensive map of optimization techniques spanning information density shaping, long-context attention management, and memory bandwidth breakthroughs.
+This paper proposes a systematic taxonomy for LVLM inference efficiency, analyzing bottlenecks along the encoding-prefilling-decoding pipeline.
+It reveals the systemic efficiency barrier caused by "vision token dominance" and summarizes a comprehensive technical map ranging from information density shaping and long-context attention management to memory bandwidth breakthroughs.

 Background & Motivation¶

-Background: Large vision-language models (e.g., Qwen2.5-VL-72B) have become foundational infrastructure for complex multimodal reasoning, capable of processing high-resolution images and long videos.
-However, as model scale and input resolution grow, inference efficiency has emerged as the central deployment bottleneck.
+Background: Large Vision-Language Models (e.g., Qwen2.5-VL-72B) have become essential infrastructure for complex multimodal reasoning, capable of processing high-resolution images and long videos.
+However, as model scales and input resolutions grow, inference efficiency has become the core bottleneck for deployment.

-Key Challenge: LVLM inference is not a monolithic workload but a dynamic pipeline spanning three distinct hardware regimes.
-Optimizing a single stage in isolation tends to shift bottlenecks elsewhere rather than improving end-to-end latency.
-Upstream decisions (e.g., encoder resolution) directly determine downstream bottlenecks (e.g., decoding bandwidth), yet this global perspective is absent from existing literature.
+Key Challenge: LVLM inference is not a single workload but a dynamic pipeline spanning three different hardware regimes.
+Optimizing one stage in isolation often shifts the bottleneck elsewhere, failing to improve end-to-end latency.
+Upstream decisions (e.g., encoder resolution) directly determine downstream bottlenecks (e.g., decoding bandwidth), yet existing literature lacks this global perspective.

-Goal: To construct a unified, stage-aware taxonomy for efficient LVLM inference that analyzes the physical nature of bottlenecks at each stage and the combinatorial effects of optimization techniques.
+Goal: To construct a unified, phase-aware taxonomy for efficient LVLM inference and analyze the physical nature of bottlenecks at each stage along with the combined effects of optimization techniques.

-Key Insight: Each stage is analyzed through the lens of the Roofline model from a computational physics perspective—encoding is compute-bound (high arithmetic intensity), prefilling is mixed-bound, and decoding is memory-bound (low arithmetic intensity).
+Key Insight: Utilize the Roofline model from a "computational physics" perspective to analyze bottleneck types for each stage—encoding is compute-bound (high arithmetic intensity), prefilling is hybrid-bound, and decoding is memory-bound (low arithmetic intensity).

-Core Idea: Decouple efficiency optimization into three axes—information density shaping (encoding), long-context attention management (prefilling), and memory bandwidth breakthroughs (decoding)—and analyze how isolated optimizations compose to navigate the tradeoff between visual fidelity and system efficiency.
+Core Idea: Decouple efficiency optimization into three axes: information density shaping (encoding), long-context attention management (prefilling), and memory bandwidth breakthroughs (decoding), analyzing how isolated optimizations combine to trade off visual fidelity and system efficiency.

 Method¶